Who We Are

-Schiit got started when two audio industry veterans decided it was time to shake things up a bit.
+Schiit got started in 2010 when two audio industry veterans decided it was time to shake things up a bit.
 The two audiophiles are Jason Stoddard, formerly of Sumo, and Mike Moffat, formerly of Theta.
 Together, they have designed dozens of audio and A/V products, from the Andromeda III to the Cobalt 307 to the DS Pre and Angstrom 200.

 So, yeah: fully balanced differential power amplifiers, fully discrete I/V conversion stages, audiophile D/A converters, relay-switched stepped attenuator volume controls in preamps. the first DTS home theater surround processor on the market . . . we’ve done a ton of stuff.

 In the old days, audiophiles went up the food chain from the table radio to the console stereo to separate speakers the size of refrigerators and monoblocks that would cook a cat.
 Today, nobody starts with a table radio.
 Everyone—and we mean everyone—starts with headphones.

 So What Makes Your Products Special?